velankanisys/velankanisys-chef-pantry/README.md

 Next Steps
 ==========

 Read the README file in each of the subdirectories for more information about what goes in those directories.
-For more information and customized Cookbook development for Data Center Automation, talk to us via consulting@velankani.net
+For more information and customized Cookbook development for Infrastructure Automation, talk to us via consulting@velankani.net